PPC64/torch-ezinstall/README.md

-# Torch (easy) install
+# Torch (easy) install for ppc64

 This is just an easy install script for Torch7.

-# For those new, please use the instructions from our website to install torch: http://torch.ch/docs/getting-started.html#_

 The goal of this script is to enable one line installs.
-To install Torch on any machine, just do:
+To install Torch on a ppc64 machine, just do:

 ```bash
 curl -s https://raw.githubusercontent.com/fabioperez/ezinstall/ppc64/install-all | bash